 For NYC renters, the process of finding an apartment and signing the lease is troublesome enough as it is.
-You are asked to pay the first, last month’s rent and security deposit.
-As long as you leave your apartment in the same condition, you found it, and you should have no trouble getting your security deposit back.
+Renters are asked to pay first, last month’s rent and security deposit at lease signing.
+As long as you leave your apartment in the same condition, you rented it, and you should have no trouble getting your security deposit back.
 However, sometimes it’s not that easy, and you may have a struggle on your hands to get your money back.

 Here’s what you need to know about security deposits in NYC and how you can make it back.

 Why would my security deposit be withheld?Why would my security deposit be withheld?

 The only grounds a landlord has for withholding all or part of your security deposit is:

 - For the cost of wear and tear to the apartment

 - Payment for unpaid rent

 If you need to break your lease, it’s unlikely that you’ll get your deposit back.
 The reason being that it’s likely there will be a gap between you and the new tenant.
 The exception would be if you sublease your apartment and pass on the deposit cost to them.
 Also, if the landlord finds another tenant immediately, you will still be owed your rent.

 However, unless the lease stipulates: a lease break would result in loss of your security deposit.

 Who owns the security deposit?Who owns the security deposit?